 And it's also going to be the things, for example, election integrity, confidence for your state.

-That's that's a state legislator's role.
+That's a state legislator's role.

-If Wisconsin and Michigan don't allow mail-in voting, they need they need to resolve the issue before the next election, and the time to start talking about it is not during the next election.
+If Wisconsin and Michigan don't allow mail-in voting, they need to resolve the issue before the next election.

-They got to do it now, as the Supreme Court Justice, Chief Justice said in a stinging rebuke, unless we have the courage to face this and change this and deal with this, it's just gonna keep happening.
+As the Supreme Court Justice, Chief Justice said in stinging rebuke, unless we have the courage to face this and change this and deal with this, it's just going to keep happening.

 Issues will happen.

-Now's the time to be communicating with them.
+Now is the time to be communicating with them.

 It's all happening.